 Please contact us and we'll be able to guide you towards the best new licence category for your level.

 This depends on a number of factors.
 If you are applying for a new licence, or your old licence has fully expired, you will need to have both a competence and a workplace assessment arranged along with all paperwork filled out and signed off.
-This will take longer than for those who have licences at the 5 year point who only need a remote competence assessment.
-A 10 year point assessment could also take slightly longer if you need to be observed for your category.
+This will take longer than for those who have licences at the surveillance/5 year point who only need a remote competence assessment.
+A renewal/10 year point assessment could also take slightly longer if you need to be observed for your category.

 The average time from starting the assessment to getting your licence is about 3 months.
 You should apply in plenty of time before your licence runs out, as if it does you may have to go through the longer assessment process!